 Organisations need data to make data-driven decisions and see insights.
 But, as Tableau says, an individual employee’s relationship with data differs from that of another individual employee.
 Some may need to create insightful visualisations by adding various data sources to Tableau.
 Some might just need the existing dashboards to get insights.
-Some might need to develop new insightful dashboards out of the current data without connecting any new data source.
+Some might need to develop new insightful dashboards from the current data without connecting to any new data source.
 This is why Tableau has different kinds of licenses.
 And the Tableau License cost depends on what kind of license you opt for.
-But, before we begin discussing Tableau lets quickly understand and learn about Tableau software.
+But before we begin discussing Tableau let’s quickly understand and learn about Tableau software.

 What is Tableau?